SWOT Analysis of United Parcel Services (UPS)

 UPS’s Southeast Metro Automated Routing Terminal (SMART) logistics network facility is based in Atlanta and is a key backbone to the brand’s efficiency in the delivery of its services.
 This SMART technology is worth more than $20 billion and ensures seamless integration of collection and distribution systems and equipment in the brand’s entire network.
 In addition to SMART technology, the brand makes use of handheld devices, customer signatures, scanning packages, and automation like reroute technologies and GPS navigation to ensure customers experience fast, timely and consistent deliveries.

-Related: Alibaba SWOT Analysis
+Related: SWOT Analysis for Lululemon

 To complement this huge investment, the brand has invested in more than 5200 tech employees to ensure the maximization of its technological investment.
 Further, the brand allocates a yearly budget of more than $ 1 billion towards technological advancements.